 The prosecuting authority may choose to have a forfeited registration deleted.
 If so, the domain returns to the domain resource managed by Norid, and anyone may register the domain again.

-A copy of a final and enforceable court order, as well as of the prosecuting authority’s decision to delete the registration, must be sent to us in writing by e-mail to firstname.lastname@example.org, or by mail to UNINETT Norid AS, Postboks 4769 Sluppen, NO-7465 Trondheim.
+A copy of a final and enforceable court order as well as of the prosecuting authority’s decision to delete the registration, must be sent to us by e-mail to email@example.com, or by mail to Norid AS, Postboks 4769 Torgarden, NO-7465 Trondheim.

 The prosecuting authority may choose to delete the registration in accordance with standard procedures for domain deletion.
 This would take place without Norid’s involvement.
 The deleted domain would become available for re-registration immediately.